Andrea Dworkin: Influence

-Dworkin's writings were designed to assert the ubiquity and denounce the injustice of institutionalized and normalized sex-based harm against women.
-She became one of the most influential writers and spokeswomen of American radical feminism during the late 1970s and the 1980s.
-She characterized pornography as an industry of damaging objectification and abuse, not a metaphysical fantasy realm.
+Dworkin became one of the most influential writers and spokeswomen of American radical feminism during the late 1970s and the 1980s.
+She characterized pornography as an industry of damaging objectification and abuse.
 She discussed prostitution as a system of exploitation, and intercourse as a key site of intimate subordination in patriarchy.
 Her analysis and writing influenced and inspired the work of contemporary feminists such as Catharine MacKinnon, Gloria Steinem, John Stoltenberg, Nikki Craft, Susan Cole, and Amy Elman.
 Rebecca Traister stated that Dworkin's Intercourse was one of the books that inspired her 2018 book Good and Mad.
 However, Jessa Crispin reproved contemporary feminists for abandoning Dworkin's work in her 2017 book Why I Am Not a Feminist: A Feminist Manifesto.

 Dworkin's uncompromising positions and forceful style of writing and speaking, described by Robert Campbell as "apocalyptic", earned her frequent comparisons to other speakers such as Malcolm X (by Robin Morgan, Susie Bright, and others).
 Gloria Steinem repeatedly compared her style to that of the Biblical prophets.

 Critical of what she described as male supremacist values expressed among conservatives, liberals, and radicals, she nevertheless engaged with all three groups.
-She came out of movements led by leftist men, such as when protesting the Vietnam War or when active in the Gay liberation Movement.
+She came out of movements led by leftist men, such as when protesting the Vietnam War or when active in the gay liberation movement.
 She addressed liberal men on the issue of rape.
 She spoke with and wrote about politically conservative women, resulting in the publication of Right-Wing Women.
 She testified at a Meese Commission hearing on pornography while Attorney General Edwin Meese was serving socially conservative President Ronald Reagan.
 She had a political discourse with National Review writer David Frum and their spouses arranged by Christopher Hitchens.

 Her life partner John Stoltenberg wrote that Dworkin was a trans ally who "repudiated the sex binary—and the biological essentialism upon which belief in it is based".
 Stoltenberg also wrote that "she is often invoked to support beliefs she actively repudiated in her work".